Varad-7611/AI-based-Document-Search-and-Knowledge-Retrieval-with-Conversational-Interface/README.md

 - Upload and process multiple **PDF** and **TXT** documents
 - Semantic search using vector embeddings
 - Conversational question-answering interface
-- Answers restricted strictly to document context (no hallucinations)
+- Answers restricted strictly to document context
 - OCR fallback for scanned or image-based PDFs
 - Modern dark UI with smooth hover effects
 - Fast and efficient vector search using **ChromaDB**